Canada and the EU swiftly retaliate against Trump's steel and aluminum tariffs

 Canada's incoming Prime Minister Mark Carney said Wednesday he's ready to meet with Trump if he shows "respect for Canadian sovereignty″ and is willing to take "a common approach, a much more comprehensive approach for trade.″

-Carney, who will be sworn in in the coming days, said workers in both countries will be better off when “the greatest economic and security partnership in the world is renewed, relaunched.
+Carney, who will be sworn in Friday, said workers in both countries will be better off when “the greatest economic and security partnership in the world is renewed, relaunched.
 That is possible.”

 “We firmly believe that in a world fraught with geopolitical and economic uncertainties, it is not in our common interest to burden our economies with tariffs,” she said.